 Behavior means the response of an individual to its environment or it is the way he behaves.
 The majority of the informants said that there are incidents wherein tutored pupils display the lack of interest during the discussion.
 Pupils become lazy in participating classroom activities and discussion because their lesson had been discussed by their tutor already so they have no guts to listen and participate actively in the classroom activities and discussion anymore (Song, Park, & Sang, 2013).
-Aside from this, some of the pupils who undergo tutoring usually have arguments with them because of the styles or strategies that they apply are different from what the tutors taught them.
+Aside from this, some of the pupils who underwent tutoring usually had arguments with them because of the styles or strategies that they apply were different from what the tutors taught them.
 This means that pupils' trust to their classroom teacher is lesser than their trust to their tutor.
-Many tutored pupils also hate attending their classes.
-They look like they are always tired and bored during discussion.
-Thus, tutoring can increase the absent rate in school and tutoring also is one of the reasons why pupils are being stressed.
+Many tutored pupils also hated attending their classes.
+They looked like they were always tired and bored during discussion.
+Thus, tutoring can increase the rate of absenteeism in school and tutoring also is one of the reasons why pupils are being stressed.
 The students concentrate their efforts on the private tutoring centers and on their own preparations rather than attending mainstream classes, providing expensive, false medical reports of sickness to account for their being absent from their mainstream classes (Foondun, 2002).
 In contrast with this, few informants said that tutoring has a big impact on the behavior of a child inside the classroom.
-They said that their pupils become active during discussion and group activities and become more inclined into learning Student attitudes were more positive in classrooms with tutoring programs according to eight studies about this matter (Choi, Calero, & Escardíbul, 2011).
+They said that their pupils become active during discussion and group activities and become more inclined to learning Student attitudes were more positive in classrooms with tutoring programs according to eight studies about this matter (Choi, Calero, & Escardíbul, 2011).
 Even though the number of studies available was small, results were consistent enough for us to conclude with statistical confidence that tutoring programs had a positive effect on the tutored students' attitudes toward the subject being taught (Foondun, 2002; Song, Park, & Sang, 2013; Dang, 2007).
-This means that tutored students don't just outperformed their peers on examinations but also expressed more positive attitudes toward the subjects in which they were tutored.
+This means that tutored students do not just outperform their peers on examinations but also expressed more positive attitudes toward the subjects in which they were tutored.